 - 2.1 Critical Activities are those services that protect life and safety, or are considered essential to support such activity and were considered critical to restore and deliver in the event of a disruption or emergency.
 Those currently agreed in the Council are:

 - CIC response to customer contacts

 - Corporate Communications including website

 - CCTV responsive functions control room

-- Emergency Planning response to incidents
+- Emergency Planning response to recovery and incidents

 - Homelessness

 - ICT to support other teams

 - Incident Management Team Executive Directors and support

 - Personnel for staff contact details

 - Electoral Services if during a critical time

 - Env Health Food Safety / Health & Safety if during an incident

 - Env Health Environmental Quality if during an incident

 - 2.2 A risk assessment has been undertaken to identify the potential threats to the Critical Activities.
 A 'Threat Card' is in place for each of the threats to guide the Incident Management Team in their consideration of response.
 The currently agreed threats to the Critical Activities are listed below.
-The Threat Cards have been updated as necessary over the year under consideration; the main change has been to the Fuel Shortage Threat Card which was updated in April 2016 following national guidance:
+The Threat Cards have been updated in December 2016:

 - Loss of Staff

 - Loss of ICT

 - Loss of King's Court

 - Fuel Shortage

-- 2.3 The Council has a policy position agreed in September 2015 and will be reviewed in September 2017.
+- 2.3 The Council has a policy position agreed in 2017 by the Chief Executive under delegated powers and will be reviewed in 2019.

-3.0 Progress since last report in July 2015
+3.0 Progress since last report in October 2016